Esquire-Digital/customer-match-tool/README.md

 # Customer Match Translator

-A simple command line program to translate a CSV containing customer contact information to Google's required [Customer Match](https://support.google.com/google-ads/answer/7659867) data format.
+A simple command line program to translate a CSV containing customer contact information to Google's [Customer Match](https://support.google.com/google-ads/answer/7659867) data format.
 Written using Python 3.
 Has options to allow for hashing of the data before exporting it to a CSV.

 ## Usage